Prateema1/React-Series/ReactSeriesAll/README.md

   ## Making Code Modular

   -- Whenever we have a lot of use of a feature.
 For example : A restaurant card, always create a separate component for it.

+  ## props (properties)

+  -- Whenever we want to pass dynamic data to our component, we use props.
+Props are just like arguments to normal functions.

+  -- React takes the props (arguments in the Component function) wraps everything inside a prop object and then passes it to the component function as parameters.

+## Config Driven UI

+-- Websites driven by data/config is known as Config Driven UI.
+Contorlling how our UI looks like based on data.
+The data comes from backend.

+-- For example: In case of a food delivery website, Let's suppose, some restaurant have discount offers in Bangalore and not for Delhi.
+In this case, we will not be buiilding different UI for each location, right?
+We will simply have config driven data that helps to differentite data based on need and apply it dynamically.

+-- The config will itself drive the UI.